Max Planck Videos & Podcasts

 With the help of lab footage and interviews, the films aim to make the scientists and their research visible.
 At the same time, however, elaborate animations are used to explain the core of the complex research topics vividly way by using entertaining real-life analogies.
 The films serve as a starting point for schoolchildren or interested laypersons to learn more about Max Planck research and get enthusiastic about science at the Max Planck Institutes.
 The series has also produced episodes in collaboration with the MPI-IE: The education of T Cells & Epigenetics - Packaging art in the cell.

 Max Planck Podcasts

 With the podcasts of the Max Planck Society, it is literally possible to listen to science.
 In cooperation with the online radio station detektor.fm, the Max Planck Society regularly produces episodes of the “Forschungsquartett” podcast.
 The episodes are available on Apple Podcasts, Deezer, Google Podcasts, Spotify, or via RSS in every podcast app.
 A second format is the “Echt nobel” podcast, which presents the MPG’s Nobel Prize laureates.
+In addition, a couple of Max Planck Institutes regularly produce podcasts that are worth discovering.
 Find all podcast episodes featuring Max Planck researchers on the MPG website.